andyvng/amr-gnn/README.md

 ```

 ## Data preprocessing
-We present a Snakemake workflow designed to generate feature input data from genome assemblies.
-First, download the following prerequisites from Google Drive.
-These files include the unitig database, the list of selected unitigs, the PAO1 reference genome, and a BED file marking curated *P. aeruginosa* AMR genes.
+We provide a Snakemake workflow for generating feature inputs from *P. aeruginosa* genome.
+To begin, please download the required reference files from Google Drive.
+This package includes the list of selected unitigs from Elastic Net, the PAO1 reference genome, and a CSV file detailing the positions of curated AMR genes on the PAO1 genome.

 ```bash
 gdown [URL] -O output/path --folder
 ```

-To execute the workflow, place all genome assemblies into a single directory and specify the file extension (default: .fasta).
-The workflow automatically identifies all assemblies within the directory to generate the corresponding node features and adjacency matrices.
+To execute the workflow, place all genome assemblies into a single directory and ensure the file extension is correctly specified (default: `.fasta`).
+The pipeline will automatically detect all assemblies within the target directory and generate the corresponding node features and adjacency matrices.

 ```
 cd preprocess